 Here’s a snapshot of construction activities occurring over the next week:

-- Electrical work associated with traffic signals underneath the viaduct.
-Electrical work will continue next week at Madison Street and proceed south to Marion Street.
+- Electrical work associated with traffic signals at Columbia Street and Yesler Way.
 Traffic will be routed around a work truck and work will be restricted to off-peak hours.

 What you can expect:

-- The multi-use path on the west side of the viaduct will be open, with detours around intersection work as necessary.
-Temporary parking restrictions west of the Alaskan Way Viaduct between Spring and Madison streets.
+- The multi-use path on the west side of the viaduct will be open, with detours around intersection work as needed.

 - Trucks and oversized vehicles moving equipment and materials.